dtudk/pythonsupport-page/docs/uninstall/uninstall-vscode.rst

 1. Open Finder
 2. Open the Apps folder
-3. Find the Visual Studio Code App, right click and select move to Trash
+3. Find the Visual Studio Code App, right click and select move to :menuselection:`Trash`
-4. Open Trash and press Empty in the top right hand corner
+4. Open Trash and press :menuselection:`Empty` in the top right hand corner

 .. note::